Coffee-0xFF/MCBE_Android_Patcher/README.md

 **On Linux**

-1) Make a backup of your wolds
+1) Make a backup of your worlds

 2) Install the following dependencies
   - java-openjdk (openjdk)